 Shannon Tarrant: When you know the couples are choosing their music, and they start picking all that ceremony music, and they’re off taking pictures and spending time getting all their portraits done during cocktail hour, right?
 They don’t even consider or think about their cocktail hour music and that’s usually when wedding guests are mingling around, then the big todo of announcements and now we’re sitting down and we’re eating dinner.
 So how do you begin to explain to your couples why wedding dinner music is more than just background music?

 So Press Play is looking at like that hour as a way to preview the crowd.
 You’re looking at it to try to figure out more about the crowd.

 Rey Garcia: Exactly.
 So just a way to connect with your crowd.
 Just try to figure out if the crowd that you will, kind of that the couple was kind of hoping to be there.
-You know, for example, a couple could just party has a good amount of younger crowd to be part of their wedding and they have it might be the opposite.
+You know, for example, a couple could just want to party and has a good amount of younger crowd invited to their wedding, but day of it might be the opposite.
 It might be completely opposite.
-Maybe the younger crowd didn’t show up, here we are with a playlist that’s just you know, urban, for example.
+Maybe the younger crowd didn’t show up, and here we are with a playlist that’s just you know, urban, for example.
 And all the uncles and grandparents are the ones who showed up, you know?

-Like if you’re playing certain songs, and you notice that nobody’s vibing to the music that you’re playing, then you kind of take notes, you know, as a DJ, you take notes like alright, they weren’t really feeling let’s play, let’s talk about decades, they weren’t really feeling the 90s songs that I was playing, maybe we won’t do that much 90s but then as soon as I started hitting like that 2005 then they were like, oh singing along at the table.”
+Like if you’re playing certain songs, and you notice that nobody’s vibing to the music that you’re playing, then you kind of take notes as a DJ, you take notes like “alright, they weren’t really feeling that.
+Let’s talk about decades, they weren’t really feeling the 90s songs that I was playing, maybe we won’t do that much 90s.
+But then as soon as I started hitting like that 2005 then they were singing along at the table.”